The UK is considered a world leader in corporate governance, but governance failures are blamed for the loss of trust in business.

 Professor Edmans is a winner of the Rising Star of Corporate Governance Award, Rising Star of Finance Award, and appeared on the 2017 Poets and Quants Best 40 Under 40 Professors list.
 He has also collected a raft of teaching and innovation awards from London Business School, including the LBS Best Teacher Award from the MBA 2016 graduating class, as well as 14 teaching awards in his 6 years at Wharton.

 He is passionate about making finance research available and understandable for a non-academic audience so that it influences the way people think and act.
-Appointed the Mercers’ School Memorial Professor of Business in 2018, this is Professor Edmans’ first lecture series at Gresham College.
-He will be focusing on The Role of Business in Society.
+He was appointed the Mercers’ School Memorial Professor of Business in 2018.